ftkalcevic/EInkRainGauge/README.md

 This project is a digital rain gauge that uses a tipping bucket mechanism to measure the amount of rain that has fallen.
 The rain gauge is powered by a battery and a solar panel and displays the amount of rain that has fallen on an eink display.

+Note - the project details are not complete instructions.
+I often uses scrap box parts, or parts I get from my local electronics store.
+This is more of a guide to show what I did.

 ## Hardware

 The hardware used in this project is as follows: